 3. Pour milk into a shallow dish.

-4. Pour chips into a large bowl and crush the chips with bottom of measuring glass.
+4. Pour BBQ chips into a large bowl and crush the chips with bottom of measuring glass.
 Alternatively, pour chips into a Ziploc bag, seal and crush, then pour into bowl.
+Or use a food processor for a short time to get coarse crumbs.

-6. Dip each salmon fillet into milk and then into crushed chips, coating the fish but not the skin side.
+6. Dip each salmon fillet into milk and then into crushed chips, coating the flesh side of the salmon fish but not the skin side.

-7. Place fillets skin side down on a baking tray.
-Cover with remaining chips if there are any.
+7. Place salmon fillets skin side down on a baking tray.
+Cover with remaining chip coating if there is any.

-8. Bake for 15 minutes.
+8. Place baking sheet on a center oven rack and bake for 15 minutes.
 Serve immediately.
-I find there’s no need for salt or pepper on the salmon.
+I find there’s no need for salt or black pepper on the salmon because the chips already add that.

 These BBQ Kettle Chip Encrusted Salmon Fillets are so simple, so good… ENJOY!
 Great served with green beans and brown rice.